john-stam/Spoon-Knife/README.md

 ## Build

-To build the project from command line run <pre>mvn clean compile</pre> from the project's root folder.
+To build the project from command line run mvn clean compile from the project's root folder.

 ## Deploy
 The four applications that need to be deployed under Tomcat are: editors, api, rest, office.